About our Early Childhood Program:

 - Space – Levels (high, medium and low), exploring space as it relates to our own body versus that within a group, and creating pathways like zig zag, straight and curved lines to travel on

 - Time – finding rhythm with music and with our bodies, creation of our own rhythm and learning to move with a predetermined time

 - Technique and movement basics of Ballet, Jazz, AcroFlex, Irish, and Tap

 - Being a good student – classroom etiquette (taking your turn, following direction, listening skills, working with other students and other basic interactions of a classroom), develop an understanding of self-awareness and special awareness; developing an imaginative exploration of movement with creativity and emotional expression

 - Benefits for everyday life – increase flexibility, range of motion, coordination, agility, strength, and stamina; correct alignment/posture, improve muscle tone, and maintain good cardiovascular and physical health; gain trust of others, become disciplined, maintain focus, and improve on their social and communication skills; understand how their bodies move through space, gain confidence, and develop a positive self-esteem.

 Each class begins with stretch and strengthen exercises.

 Center Exercises are where we learn the basis for all movement.
 While in the “center” we learn the basics of our technique while maintaining the correct posture for the type of dance we are learning.
-In Tap this is where we would learn rhythm, in Hip Hop we learn how to “Tut” and in Ballet we learn to plié, tendu and jump.
+In Tap this is where we would learn rhythm, and in Ballet we learn to plié, tendu and jump.

 Across the Floor is where we learn our locomotor movements.
 Since all techniques have varied “steps”, the Across the Floor section of class focuses on the traveling movements of dance while learning the specific technique of that dance genre.
 Walking with rhythm, skipping, leaping/jumping are all used with special patterns to travel.